trannhoduc/rl-scheduling-policy/README.md

 Implement a system where we have a primary agent (PA) which includes n features of the system.
 Additionally, there are m sensor agents which send the data to the server to estimate the state of the system.
 At the server, we use Extended Kalman Filter to estimate the status of the sytem then make a new decision to control the system (motor, robot, etc).
-The paper and this project aim to use Reinforcement Learning and proposed an algorithm to select a particular number of sensor to receive the data to reduce the bandwitch consumption, energy consumption of the whole system.
+The paper and this project aim to use Reinforcement Learning and proposed an algorithm to select a particular number of sensor to update the data to reduce the bandwitch consumption, energy consumption of the whole system.

 1. Every query interval, the digital twin/cloud/server/edge intelligence (or anything you call it) consider the Age of Loop and Variance of each features in the system.